anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 1. Connect the Undermount AC Thermostat to your computer using a USB cable.
 2. Use the button provided in the project (or in your ESPHome dashboard) to install the **pre-built firmware** directly to the ESPHome HVAC Controller via USB from a compatible browser.
-3. Once installed, a red LED should start blinking on the device, and a wireless network named **"test"** will be available.
+3. Once installed, a red LED should start blinking on the device, and a wireless network named **"Rixen MCS6 Smart Thermostat"** will be available.
 4. The thermostat is now ready for physical installation.

 ---

 ### 2. **Physical Installation**

 **Important:** Before proceeding, turn off power to the **Rixen MCS6 controller**.
+Additionally, please ensure the DC power cable is unpowered when connecting to it to the thermostat.

 ---

 #### **Step 1: Determine Installation Location**

 - Select a location where you want the **temperature probe** to be positioned.
-- The probe is about 1 meter long, offering some flexibility.
+- The probe is about 1 meter long, offering some flexibility on where the actual thermostat will be located.
 - **Recommended Position:** Mount the probe 4 to 5 feet from the floor of the van, away from doors or windows to avoid inaccurate readings.
+It's also advised to locate it away from the radiator fan.

 ---